adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "CRUD",
-description: "Finally!",
+description: "Finally a project!",
 previous_page_id: "simple-forms-with-ecto",
 next_page_id: "saving-data"
 }

 ---

 This section of the course is going to be very special.
-We will put into practice many things that we have already talked about previously to create a very simple product management system, a famous CRUD (Create-Read-Update-Delete).
+We will put into practice many things that we already talked about previously to create a very simple product management system.
+Basically a CRUD (Create-Read-Update-Delete).

 To simulate a real project we will name our project Super Store.
-Our main modules will be called `SuperStore` and the product system will be `SuperStore.Catalog`.
+Our main module will be called `SuperStore` and the product system will be `SuperStore.Catalog`.

-## LiveView Playground Graduating
+## Graduating from LiveView Playground

-Until then we used LiveView Playground because our systems were very simple and didn't need so many lines.
+So far we used LiveView Playground because our codes were very simple and didn't need so many lines.
 Even our form in the previous class was less than 70 lines.

-However, from now on we will put a lot of emphasis on organization.
-We will have multiple modules and repeating each one with every little thing added will easily become distracting.
+From now on we will put a lot of emphasis on organization.
+We will have multiple modules and repeating each one with small changes here and there could easily become distracting during our lesson.

-That said, let's learn this time how to do all of this in a real Mix project.
-Remembering that Mix is Elixir's compilation tool so we are finally working on a real project!
+That being said let's learn this time how to do all of this in a real Mix project.
+Remember that Mix is Elixir's compilation tool so we are finally working on a real project!

 ### Ecto with SQLite

-For this specific CRUD we will use Ecto (our library that helps us work with databases) in conjunction with SQLite3.
+For this specific CRUD we will use Ecto (the library that helps us work with databases) alongside SQLite3.
 We chose SQLite for two very simple reasons:

-- **Does not require installing anything extra on your computer**: just install the library and start the database.
+- **Does not require installing anything extra on your computer**: just install the library and the database can be started.
-- **What we will learn here is easily reusable in other databases**: we will focus on fundamental Ecto operations so it doesn't matter if you intend to use PostgreSQL or MySQL in the future, the code will be the same.
+- **What we will learn here is easily reusable in other databases**: we will focus on fundamental Ecto operations so it doesn't matter if you intend to use PostgreSQL or MySQL in the future the code will be the same.

-## Migrating our form to a zero bullet Phoenix project
+## Migrating our form to a starter Phoenix project

-To begin, we will clone a base project that I prepared to ensure that everyone viewing this class has the same starting point.
+We will clone a base project that I prepared to ensure that everyone viewing this lesson has the same starting point.
 Using your terminal:

 ```
 git clone https://github.com/adopt-liveview/first-crud.git